Cellularity and subdivision of KLR and weighted KLRW algebras: Weighted KLRW algebras

-This is because loadings do not exist for such a pair $(\Gamma,\bsig)$.
-There are other cases that are not allowed, depending on the sign of $\sigma$ and the orientation of the quiver.
+\begin{Remark} \autoref{D:DataShifts} ensures that the endpoints of the solid, ghost and red strings in a diagram are distinct.
+In particular, ghost shifts like the following are not allowed:

-In particular, unlike \cite{We-weighted-klr}, we do not allow ghost shifts to be zero because this would mean that solid strings overlap with their ghost strings, which we do not want.
+Unlike \cite{We-weighted-klr}, we do not allow ghost shifts to be zero because this would mean that solid strings overlap with their ghost strings, contrary to \autoref{D:DataShifts}.
 This said, the zero ghost shift case is captured by the infinitesimal case. \end{Remark}

-To help distinguish between the different types of strings in diagrams we draw solid strings as in \autoref{E:GoodCrossings}, ghost strings as dashed gray strings (with their labels illustrated at the top) and red strings as thick red strings, {\cf} \autoref{E:DrawingGhost}.
+To help distinguish between the different types of strings in diagrams, we draw solid strings as in \autoref{E:GoodCrossings}, ghost strings as dashed gray strings (with their labels illustrated at the top) and red strings as thick red strings, {\cf} \autoref{E:DrawingGhost}.
 By \autoref{D:WeightedKLRW}, red strings do not cross each other because, in contrast to solid and ghost strings, we do not allow a permutation of their endpoints.
 Consequently, locally, a diagram is always of one of the following forms.

+Here, and throughout the paper, we put the labels for ghost strings above the string, and the labels for the red and solid strings below the string, to help distinguish these strings.

+\begin{Remark} For those readers who are reading a black-and-white version of the paper, all strings are distinguishable by their thickness and if they are solid or dashed.
+The colors used in this paper are not essential and are only used as a visual aid. \end{Remark}